WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-12-scrum-part-4-scrum-artifacts.md

 author: Wolfgang Ofner
 categories: [Miscellaneous]
 tags: [Agile, Scrum]
+description: Scrum has a set of predefined scrum artifacts.
+In this post I will give you an overview of the and talk about my own experience.
 ---
 Scrum has a set of predefined Scrum artifacts.
 In this post, I will give you an overview of the different roles and talk about my own experience.